Lexevolution/Skyfrost-Unofficial-Docs/API/README.md

 # IDs syntax

-A bunch of IDs are formatted using a single letter then a dash and something (like `U-userId` or `S-UUIDv4`), known ones are:
+A bunch of IDs are formatted using an identifier then a dash and something (like `U-userId` or `S-UUIDv4`), known ones are:
 - UserID: `U`
 - Session: `S`
 - Record: `R`
 - Group ?: `G`
+- Message: `MSG`

 Except User IDs and `G` (groups ?), all ID should be `X-` followed by an UUIDv4.